 The DASH diet is associated with a lower incidence of gout in men.6 This is notable as men are more susceptible to gout than women.

 The DASH diet consists of fresh fruits, vegetables, nuts and legumes, low fat dairy products and wholegrains.
 In addition, intake of sodium, sweetened beverages, and red and processed meats should remain low.
 It is thought to lower levels of uric acid thus reducing the overall risk of gout developing.

 Remember - Make sure you see our recipe hub if you need some ideas on how to cook using fresh ingredients.

 5. Take a nettle supplement

-There are no contraindications with Urtica and it can be taken long-term if necessary.
+There are no contraindications with Urtica and it can be taken long-terms if necessary.
 It makes a good companion to vitamin C supplements as they both quell uric acid and counter high histamine levels.